An extended analysis for a generalized Chaplygin gas model: Growth of matter perturbations in the NGCG model

-Since we will discuss on low redshifts we ignore the radiation component, i.e. $\Omega_{r0}=0$.
-In this case, Eq. (\ref{eqH}) becomes
+respectively.
+Since we will discuss on low redshifts, we ignore the radiation component, i.e. $\Omega_{r0}=0$.
+In that case, Eq. (\ref{eqH}) becomes

-Next, in order to study the influence of the NGCG model on the structure formation, now we discuss the growth rate $f$ and the root mean square (RMS) normalization of the matter power spectrum $\sigma_{8}$ of the NGCG model.
-The growth rate can be measured by the peculiar velocities of galaxies falling towards overdense region and is defined as \cite{dgrf1,dgrf2,dgrf3}
+Next, in order to study the influence of the NGCG model on the structure formation, we now discuss the growth rate $f$ and the root mean square (RMS) normalization of the matter power spectrum $\sigma_{8}$ of the NGCG model.
+The growth rate can be measured by the peculiar velocities of galaxies falling towards overdense regions and is defined as \cite{dgrf1,dgrf2,dgrf3}